nexaitch/jpg4txt/README.md

 ### Q: Why are you doing this?
 A: Yes.

-### Q: Why is the encoding output a list of ints instead of a series of bytes/bits?
+### Q: Why does your compression algorithm make the string longer?
 A: I'm too lazy to do the actual compression part of this for now, feel free to do further JPEG-inspired compression and submit a PR.
 See other TODOs below.

 ## TODO

 - use block based compression instead of compressing the entire thing
 - do what JPG does (quantization and run length/huffman encoding/decoding)
-- convert arbitrary list of integers to a list of bytes and decode
+- convert arbitrary list of integers to a list of bytes and decode in a better way